Move ChatGPT Conversations Into Notion

 For a single ChatGPT response or short section, copy-paste directly from ChatGPT into a Notion page.
 Notion's editor converts pasted text to blocks - headers become heading blocks, bold text is preserved.
 Code blocks may lose fencing but the content remains.

-This is faster for quick saves but unreliable for long conversations or code-heavy content.
+This is faster for quick saves but unreliable for long conversations or code-heavy content - keeping formatting intact is much more reliable via the Markdown import path.
 For anything longer than a few paragraphs, use Markdown import.

 Export to Markdown, import to Notion.
 Code blocks, tables, and headers all convert to Notion elements.